AfrazKhan4183/K-Nearest-Neighbor-Algorithm-C-/README.md

 This is a K-Nearest Neighbor Algorithm made with C++, You can enter some input tuples to find the max closest results evaluated from that Algorithm.

 Finals Results shown will be collected from the Data-Set given by user in databases from which you want to retrieve data.
+You can run it on Visual Studio or you can also run code from cpp file in any other compiler.